Collector

 User identification

-The Stream Collector allows the use of a third-party cookie, making user tracking across domains possible.
+The collector allows the use of a third-party cookie, making user tracking across domains possible.

-In a nutshell: the Stream Collector receives events from a tracker, sets/updates a third-party user tracking cookie, and returns the pixel to the client.
+In a nutshell: the collector receives events from a tracker, sets/updates a third-party user tracking cookie, and returns the pixel to the client.
 The ID in this third-party user tracking cookie is stored in the network_userid

 field in Snowplow events.